zackmeach/GridironLabs/README.md

 - Flesh out PFR scraping targets and caching.
 - Define final Parquet schemas for players/teams/coaches and add validation.
 - Ensure `ParquetSummaryRepository` stays aligned with Parquet schemas and handles partial/missing slices gracefully.
-- Implement the new panel system and rebuild Home dashboard content (leaders, standings, schedules, etc.).
+- Scale the panel system across the remaining pages (Teams/Players/etc.) using the Home standings panel as the canonical table/list archetype.
 - Build UI tabs for players, teams, coaches, drafts, and comparisons.
 - Add tests (pytest/pytest-qt) for services and widget smoke coverage.